Hawxy/OneSchema.AspNetCore/README.md

 }
 ```

-### Batch validation — `BatchValidationHookHandler/BatchValidationHookHandler<TRow>`
+### Batch Validation — `BatchValidationHookHandler/BatchValidationHookHandler<TRow>`

-Use when validation requires looking across rows (uniqueness) or talking to an
-external system (DB existence checks).
-You'll recieve every row in the batch and a
+Use when validation requires looking across rows or batched for querying against an external system (such as a DB).
+You'll recieve every row in the webhook batch and a
 `ValidationResultBuilder` to attach errors/warnings against specific rows.

 ```csharp